A Unified Solution to Video Fusion: From Multi-Frame Learning to Benchmarking: Introduction

-Despite its potential, the transition from image fusion to video fusion faces significant challenges that go beyond applying existing image fusion methods frame-by-frame: (i) Leveraging temporal information: Treating frames independently ignores the inherent temporal continuity of videos, leading to visually distracting artifacts such as flickering and motion discontinuities.
-A core challenge in video fusion is therefore to leverage the information not only from the current pair of frames but also from adjacent frames, to enhance per-frame fusion while at the same time ensuring temporal coherence throughout the fused video. (ii) Limited dataset scale: Compared to paired images, acquiring perfectly aligned, temporally synchronized, and diverse video pairs is a lot more challenging and expensive, limiting benchmarking and development, particularly for data-driven approaches. (iii) Lack of evaluation protocols: Existing evaluation metrics are designed for image fusion tasks while ignoring consistency along the temporal axis.
+However, the step from image to video domain introduces several new challenges beyond simply applying image fusion frame-by-frame: (i) \textit{Leveraging temporal information}: Processing frames independently ignores the inherent temporal continuity of videos, leading to flickering and motion discontinuities.
+Effective video fusion must incorporate information from adjacent frames, not only improving per-frame quality but also ensuring temporal coherence. (ii) \textit{Limited dataset scale}: Compared to paired images, collecting perfectly aligned, temporally synchronized, and diverse video pairs is a lot more challenging and expensive, limiting benchmarking and development for data-driven fusion approaches. (iii) \textit{Lack of evaluation protocols}: Existing evaluation metrics are designed for images, while ignoring consistency along the temporal axis.

-To address the challenges of video fusion, we propose a \textit{Unified Video Fusion framework} (\textbf{UniVF}) that explicitly incorporates multi-frame learning to exploit spatial-temporal information in order to produce informative and temporally consistent outputs.
-Specifically, UniVF adopts a Transformer-based~\cite{DBLP:conf/cvpr/ZamirA0HK022} encoder-decoder architecture and uses optical flow~\cite{DBLP:conf/eccv/WangLD24} to warp features from adjacent frames to the current frame, effectively capturing temporal dependencies and integrating spatio-temporal relations.
-Furthermore, we introduce a temporal consistency loss alongside conventional spatial similarity losses to suppress flickering and ensure smooth frame transitions.
+To tackle these challenges, we propose a \textit{Unified Video Fusion framework} (\textbf{UniVF}) that explicitly incorporates multi-frame learning to exploit spatial-temporal information, thereby producing informative and temporally consistent fused videos.
+Specifically, UniVF adopts a Transformer-based~\cite{DBLP:conf/cvpr/ZamirA0HK022} encoder-decoder architecture and employs optical flow~\cite{DBLP:conf/eccv/WangLD24} to warp features from adjacent frames to the current one, effectively capturing temporal dependencies and integrating spatio-temporal relations.
+A dedicated temporal consistency loss further complements the standard fusion loss based on spatial similarity to suppress flickering and promote temporal continuity across frames.